 Now Dip Powder on the other hand uses a completely different system when compared to other conventional manicures.

 You can check out the video below to see how to apply Dip Powder.

 Which Will Last Longer – Gel Polish Vs Dip Powder

-Dip Powder once applied correctly will last for 4-5 weeks which is longer than gel polish which will last on average for 2-3 weeks.
+Dip Powder once applied correctly can last for 3-4 weeks which is longer than gel polish which usually lasts for 2-3 weeks on average.

 You see the glue or base that holds down the dip powder is made of cyanoacrylate.
 And cyanoacrylate is the same chemical used to make super glue which is why dip powder won’t peel or lift easily.